Capstone-Template-orginisation/website-template/src/content/docs/policies/Example-Contributing Effectively in T3 2023.md

 ![T3 Cakendar](/T3-calendar.png)

-## Thoth Tech Products and Mentors
+## Company Products and Mentors

 By the end of week 1, it is expected that everyone has been assigned to a team and has engaged with the product leads and mentors.
 In any product/team you find yourself ensure that you follow the rules and guidelines of the team.
-Only 3 Thoth Tech products would be worked on this trimester because of the limited time and manpower.
+Only 3 Company products would be worked on this trimester because of the limited time and manpower.
 The products and respective mentors are listed below.

 1. Ontrack: Daniel Maddern